AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Will Your Auto Insurance Premium Increase After an Accident You Didn’t Cause?

-How much your auto insurance premium increases after an accident you didn’t cause varies from state to state.
+If you didn’t cause an accident, auto insurance premium hikes vary by state.
 This is because states have different fault systems.
-States with at-fault laws require the person at-fault to pay for the other party’s medical expenses and allow the victim to sue for economic and non-economic damages.
+States with at-fault laws require the responsible driver to cover the other party’s medical expenses and allow the victim to sue for damages.
 This type of insurance is also called liability insurance.

-Your auto insurance increases after an accident because your provider deems you more expensive to insure and more likely to get into another accident.
-How much your auto insurance increases after an accident you didn’t cause depends partly on these fault and negligence laws, so look into your state laws.
+After an accident, your premium increases because your provider deems you more expensive to insure and more likely to get into another accident.
+Fault and negligence laws factor into your actual rate increase after a not-at-fault accident, so look into your state laws.

-Accident forgiveness is another option if you’re risk-averse and wish for a safety net if you get into an accident.
-The following auto insurance providers offer accident forgiveness, an optional coverage that prevents your insurance rate from going up after an accident:
+Accident forgiveness is another option if you’re risk-averse and want a safety net for potential accidents.
+These auto insurance providers offer accident forgiveness, an optional coverage that prevents premium hikes after an accident:

 • American Family